outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - derive the best explanation for a complex connection structure (like a neural network)
+    - identify an example in the form of the simplest specific solution format sequence between input/output, with structures indicating:
+      - structures representing the most unique information possible, to reduce structures required to visualize (if its a large network, this means indicating the inputs/outputs of as few node layers as is necessary to explain the functionality, cause, intent, etc)
+      - relevant differences (structures indicating different activated nodes, different functions/weights/node types)
+    - generate 'opposite/difference' structures that would not be the solution format sequence (why 2 interim nodes wouldnt work for a multi-layer perceptron)
+    - translate the structure into language terms relevant to the input/output or at least the adjacent surrounding structures (a 'node that enables output equivalence or output neutralization' as opposed to a 'node with output -2')
+    - include info about 'why' so the intent/cause is always connected to the structure
+      - example: include info about 'why it cant be some other structure' so structures of 'requirement' are included, as structures of 'cause' (requirements being causal)

   - go over possible alternate implementation strategies & the path connecting different versions of the implementation
     - examples:
       - creating fundamental structure (like 'difference') space structures of varying structure ('difference') types, so interface queries can be implemented for example by selecting a 'difference network' to compare structures on (like interface structure differences, like input/output, value, definition, structure (sequence/position/path), interaction structure (like 'connection/change type') differences')